 The conceptual framework of financial accounting.
 Communication of financial information on the income and retained earnings statements, the cash flow statement, and the balance sheet.
 Accounting concepts relating to current and operational assets of the firm.
-Prerequisite: ACC 220 Managerial Accounting Principles.
+Prerequisite: ACC 210 Financial Accounting Principles completed with a grade of C or above.
 Offered fall.

-ACC 396 Intermediate Accounting II (4 semester hours)
+ACC 396 Intermediate Accounting II

 Accounting theory and practice related to corporation formation and operation, analyses of incomplete records, liabilities, pension costs, leases, price level adjustments, application of concepts of present value, and current issues in financial accounting.
-Prerequisite: ACC 395 Intermediate Accounting I. Offered spring.
+Prerequisite: ACC 395 Intermediate Accounting I completed with a grade of C or above.
+Offered spring.

-ACC 401 Internship in Accounting I (6 semester hours)
+ACC 401 Internship in Accounting I

 Required of all accounting majors.
 It provides the student an opportunity to apply theories and concepts to actual work experiences in the field of accounting under the supervision of an external business supervisor and the division chair.
 The purpose of the course is to develop student technical accounting skills as well as provide a means by which the student learns about managerial and leadership aspects of real world accounting careers.
 In addition to the supervised work experience, the student will demonstrate professional writing and oral presentation skills by completing a postinternship project report.
-Credit awarded depends on the hours per week and the length of the actual work experience.
 Prerequisite: senior standing or consent of the division chair.

-ACC 402 Internship in Accounting II (6 semester hours)
+ACC 402 Internship in Accounting II